bakkbone/bakkbone-florist-companion/trunk/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 2.0.0 =
+= 2.2.3 =
+Update is urgent if your site uses time slots - patches time slots not being validated at checkout = 2.0.0 =
 This version is not backwards-compatible in a lot of respects as it is a full overhaul of the plugin.
 Do not upgrade without BAKKBONE assistance unless you have advanced understanding of WP databases.
 = 1.2.0 =